-As a senior member of Sg2’s service line thought leadership team, Jayme supports client needs across a broad range of service line initiatives, including structuring, strategic planning, workforce alignment, technology adoption and care delivery innovation.
-She is an esteemed thought leader in behavioral health and the neurosciences; while working on-site with clients, she leads behavioral health and neurosciences assessments that guide prioritization of program development and investment in these critical services.
-These assessments are developed in the context of emerging policy, payment, regulatory and local market dynamics and leverage national-level insights on leading practices that guide strategic investments.
+As a senior member of Sg2’s service line thought leadership team, Jayme draws on her experiences working with health system and service line leaders to develop key insights for Sg2’s Life Sciences and Industry members.
+She supports client needs across a broad range of service line initiatives, including structuring, strategic planning, workforce alignment, technology adoption and care delivery innovation.
+Jayme is an esteemed thought leader in care at home, behavioral health and the neurosciences; while working on-site with clients, she has lead assessments that guide prioritization of program development and investment in these critical services.

-During her 17-year tenure within Sg2’s intelligence delivery team, Jayme has developed the initial content for many service lines and topic areas, including behavioral health, neurosciences, women’s health, surgical services and post-acute care.
-Her experience in behavioral health services began more than a decade ago as she hosted Sg2’s first conference on the topic, and her ongoing work and experience in the field drove the launch of Sg2’s full behavioral health service line offering in 2017.
-She is a seasoned speaker who regularly appears in Sg2’s Executive Summit conference series and Sg2 webinars and has been invited to speak at national conferences on both neurosciences and behavioral health topics.
-She has also been a key note speaker for Medtronic’s Neuroscience Healthcare Summit, Neurosurgery Executives’ Resource Value and Education Society, American Academy of Neurology, the Congress of Neurosurgeons and the Association for Ambulatory Behavioral Healthcare.
+During her 21-year tenure within Sg2’s Intelligence delivery team, Jayme has developed the initial content for many service lines and topic areas, including care at home, behavioral health, neurosciences, women’s health, surgical services and post-acute care.
+She is a seasoned speaker regularly appearing in Sg2’s Executive Summit conference series, Sg2 Webinars and has been invited to speak at national conferences on both neurosciences and behavioral health topics.
+She has been a keynote speaker at Medtronic’s Neurosciences Summit, NERVEs, BRAINs and the Ambulatory Association of Behavioral Health.

 Before joining Sg2, Jayme worked with Technomic International’s pharmaceutical group and Abbott Laboratories’ drug-coated stent program.
 These experiences extended her field of expertise to include drug development, marketing and regulatory issues.